 Can I use a VidNotes transcript in a legal brief?

-No. Legal briefs must cite the official court transcript.
-Use VidNotes for research and preparation — to find relevant passages quickly and prepare your arguments.
-Once you have identified the key moments, reference the official transcript in your filings.
+No. Legal briefs have to cite the official court transcript.
+Use VidNotes for research and preparation: to find relevant passages quickly and prepare your arguments.
+Once you've identified the key moments, reference the official transcript in your filings.

 How accurate is VidNotes for legal terminology?